 HVI also typically consider AC prevalence, particularly that of central AC systems.
 In homes where AC is present, the cost of operating and maintaining AC systems may prohibit their use in a way that sufficiently protects residents from the adverse effects of heat.
 In recent investigations of indoor heat deaths, the Maricopa County Department of Public Health (MCDPH) found that in 91% of cases, AC was present (MCDPH 2019), but the AC was either broken (87%), disconnected from electricity (5%), or functioning but not turned on (8%).
 Clearly, the sheer presence of AC alone is not a protective factor against overheating.

 The primary barriers to including additional building level characteristics is data availability at sufficient scale and awareness of their importance.
-However, new methods of data acquisition are rapidly becoming available such as smart thermostat data (Ecobee 2021) and satellite and street-level imagery (New et al. 2020)(Fannon and Laboy 2018).
+However, new methods of data acquisition are rapidly becoming available such as smart thermostat data (Ecobee 2021) and satellite and street-level imagery (New et al. 2020) and there are efforts to utilize existing data sources, such as property tax assessor data in novel ways (Fannon and Laboy 2018).
 Understanding the role of the building and other household characteristics will enable public agencies to target emergency planning efforts and resources in the short-term like locations of cooling and warming centers and the long-term such as social and building weatherization programs.

 Research gaps and objectives